 Biomass Removal

-The removal of biomass from cohorts depends on the amount of drought (drought years per decade) and on the specific species.
-The predicted percent mortality for a species is calculated from species specific inputs that define the relationship between the predictor (number of drought years) and the result (percent mortality).
-Users supply estimates for the intercept and slope of this relationship, along with standard errors for each estimated parameter.
-These parameters are used to generate a range of mortality values based on the number of drought years.
-The actual value used is chosen from within that range based on the age of the oldest cohort of the species.
-The closer the oldest cohort is to its longevity, the greater the resulting percent mortality.
+The removal of biomass from cohorts depends on the length of drought (number of drought years per decade) and on the specific species.
+The predicted percent mortality for a species is calculated from species specific inputs that define the relationship between the predictor (number of drought years) and the response (percent mortality).
+Users supply estimates for the intercept and slope of this relationship, along with standard errors for each parameter estimate.
+These parameters are used to generate a range (95% confidence interval) of mortality values based on the number of drought years for the timestep.
+The actual value used is selected from within that range based on the age of the oldest cohort of the species.
+The closer the oldest cohort is to its longevity age, the greater the resulting percent mortality.

+As an illustration, consider this example.
+Say that the range (confidence interval) of predicted mortality rate calculated from number of drought years for species X is 0.08-0.22.
+For a cell on which the oldest cohort of species X is at 99% of its longevity, the percent mortality applied to that species would be close to 0.22.
+If the oldest cohort was only 50% of its longevity, the percent mortality applied to that species would be 0.15.

 Once the percent mortality has been calculated for a given species, the appropriate amount of biomass is removed starting with the oldest cohort.
 Cohorts are completely or partially removed until the target amount of biomass is removed.
 If the amount of biomass to be removed from a cohort is > 90% of the cohort’s total biomass, the entire cohort is removed.
 The removal of biomass can result in cohort mortality, but does not always.